CommonConductFoundry/Notify/README.md

 # Welcome to Notify()
 ## Overview
-Notify() is a expandable notification/alerting plug-in for jQuery with flexability such as, but not limited to:
+Notify() is a expandable notification/alerting plug-in for jQuery with flexibility such as, but not limited to:
 - specifying you alert's title
 - defining the alert type [default, error, warning, success, notice]
-- if the alert is dismissable
+- if the alert is dismissible
 Get started and give it a try by adding Notify() to your project.